Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

 - Animations
   Default: Disabled
-  Virtually all windows animations are disabled
+  Virtually all Windows animations are disabled

 - Bluetooth
   Default: Disabled
-  Enable if you use bluetooth-connected devices, make sure you have proper drivers for them aswell.
+  Enable if you use bluetooth-connected devices, make sure you have proper drivers for them as well.

 - Clipboard History
   Default: Disabled
   Clipboard History, seems to break any UWP copying to clipboard as well.
-Minimal impact, don't resist to re-enable it.
+Minimal impact, do not resist to re-enable it.

 - DEP
   Default: Disabled
   In layman's terms, a mitigation to prevent unauthorized programs from writing to protected memory.
-Game anti-cheats like Valorant/Faceit use this.
+Game anti-cheats like Valorant/FACEIT use this.
 So if you play any of those, enable it.

 - DWM
-  QoL script to kill dwm then launch your game.
-(Will be improved soon)
+  QoL script to kill DWM then launch your game. (will be improved soon)

 - Firewall
   Default: Enabled